Indigo Prophecy: Development and release

-Atari, Inc. published Fahrenheit for Windows, PlayStation 2, and Xbox in Europe and Australia, as well as North America on 16 and 20 September 2005, respectively.
+Atari, Inc. published Indigo Prophecy for Windows, PlayStation 2, and Xbox in Europe and Australia, as well as North America on 16 and 20 September 2005, respectively.
 It was made downloadable on Xbox 360 in 2007 and on PlayStation 4 in 2016.
-Fahrenheit was renamed Indigo Prophecy in North America to avoid confusion with the 2004 film Fahrenheit 9/11, a point of contention between Cage and Atari.
+The title Fahrenheit was changed to Indigo Prophecy in North America to avoid confusion with the 2004 film Fahrenheit 9/11, a point of contention between Cage and Atari.
 Sex scenes were omitted from this version, but included in Fahrenheit: Indigo Prophecy Remastered, which launched for Windows, Android, iOS, Linux, and macOS in 2015.